xgbuils/iterum/README.md

 # Iterum

 A set of utilities to use iterators in ES5 without using of ES6 `yield` keyword.
-This library aims to provide a set of iterator constructors and methods that creates an algebra that allows create iterators based on other iterators.
+This library aims to provide a set of iterator constructors and methods that provides an algebra that allows to create iterators based on other iterators.

 ## Version
 0.3.0